5minslearn/Flutter-Custom-Widget/README.md

-# flutter_bp
+# Flutter Custom Widget

-A new Flutter project.
+A new Flutter project to learn about building custom widget in Flutter.

 ## Getting Started